 Queen Elizabeth carries out 1st in-person royal duty since Philip's death

 Queen Elizabeth on Tuesday carried out her first official in-person royal duty since the death of her husband, Prince Philip.
-According to Britain's Press Association and other U.K. media outlets, the Court Circular — a daily list of events attended by the queen and her family— the monarch hosted a ceremony where the Earl Peel formally stood down as Lord Chamberlain, whose office organizes royal ceremonies.
+According to the Court Circular — a daily list of events attended by the queen and her family— the monarch hosted a ceremony where the Earl Peel formally stood down as Lord Chamberlain, whose office organizes royal ceremonies.

 During the private event held at Windsor Castle, the Queen accepted her former royal aide's wand and office insignia, according to the Court Circular.